More mortgage Q&A: “What mortgage amount can I qualify for?”

 Picking a Certain Loan Amount to Avoid a Jumbo Mortgage

-If your loan amount is really large, you could wind up in the jumbo loan realm, which is currently as high as $729,750, but expected to fall to $625,500 come October.
+If your loan amount is really large, you could wind up in the jumbo loan realm, which is currently as high as $679,650 in high-cost regions, but as low as $453,101 in cheaper areas of the country.

 If you find yourself on the cusp, it might be wise to bring in a little extra down payment to qualify for a conforming loan amount, which will make financing easier to obtain and likely lead to a lower mortgage rate.